Mark Alleyne: Coaching career

 After coach John Bracewell left Gloucestershire Cricket Club to join the New Zealand Test Team, Mark took over as Head Coach at Gloucestershire between 2004 and 2007 narrowly missing out on the Twenty20 title in 2007.
 He stood down as coach by mutual consent in February 2008 with nine months of his contract remaining.
 Alleyne then took up coaching at the National Performance Centre at Loughborough, where he coached the England Under-15s.
 In February 2009 he was named as the new MCC head coach, succeeding Clive Radley, who retired after a 48-year association with Lord's.

 He subsequently became cricket professional at Marlborough College, a public school in Wiltshire.
 In 2022 he coached the England Men's T20I team on a tour of the Caribbean and in 2023 he served as white-ball coach for Glamorgan and Welsh Fire.

 In February 2024 Gloucestershire announced his return as head coach.

 Personal life

 Born in England, Alleyne is of Barbadian descent.
 At the age of 4, he moved with his parents to Barbados where he learned to play cricket, and returned to England 11 years later to further his education.
 His son Max Alleyne is a professional footballer for Premier League side Manchester City.

-Alleyne was awarded the MBE for services to cricket in the Queen's New Year Honours list for 2004.
+Alleyne was appointed Member of the Order of the British Empire (MBE) for services to cricket in the 2004 New Year Honours.
 As of 2009, he was Chairman of the Professional Cricket Coaches Association.